 Photo: Sonny Parker

 If you haven’t noticed by now, Dawson City is home to a ton of crazy and lively events.
 But they don’t stop when the sun does.
-Some of our favourite events even happen in the winter.
+Some of our favourite events happen in the winter!

-Starting in November you’ll get to explore one of the darkest months of the year with the Celebration of Lights, fireworks are included.
+Starting in November you’ll get to explore one of the darkest months of the year with the Celebration of Lights, fireworks are definitely included.
+Come and celebrate the light on the days we miss it most!

 We weren’t kidding when we said we’re all about winter sports.
 January is home to a curling bonspiel and a hockey tournament.
 But if you’re not into sports and like a more artistic way of life, (s)Hiver is something for you! (s)Hiver is a winter arts festival that celebrates the coldest time of the year.
 With installations, performances, and workshops discovering the cold hasn’t been easier!

 February is the shortest, and coldest month here in Dawson City, so the only way to make it go even faster is by loading it up with more events.
 Like January there are even more curling and hockey tournaments.
 For the thrill seekers, we have Trek Over the Top, a snowmobile trip from Tok, Alaska to Dawson City.
-Spend a couple of days traveling the Top of the World Highway, and celebrate in Dawson with a casino night and games.
+Spend a couple of days traveling the Top of the World Highway, and celebrate your treacherous trek with a night out in Dawson City.